mtergel/dotfiles/README.md

 # Dotfiles
 This repository contains my personal dotfiles with configuration and plugins.
-It aim's to be minimal.
 ![Screenshot](assets/screenshot.png)

+Using the default Terminal app
+Font is ZedMono

 ## Installation